Close

 Tel.

-I studied mathematics as an undergraduate at King's College, Cambridge, from 1999-2001, followed by a MSc in Medical Statistics at the University of Leicester.
-I then undertook a PhD at LSHTM under the supervision of James Carpenter, which was awarded in 2007, focusing on propensity score analysis.
+I studied mathematics at King's College Cambridge, followed by a Masters degree in Medical Statistics at the University of Leicester.
+I then moved to London to begin a PhD at LSHTM under the supervision of James Carpenter, which was awarded in 2007.
 For the next 7 years I worked in Australia, beginning at the NHMRC Clinical Trials Unit at Sydney University, then moving to the Murdoch Childrens Research Institute in Melbourne, followed by positions at Monash University and the University of Melbourne.
-In 2014, I returned to LSHTM to work with James Carpenter, in a position with the Farr Institute, London, investigating statistical methods for addressing causal questions using electronic health records.
-During the COVID-19 pandemic, I worked with the OpenSAFELY collaborative using electronic health records to address pressing COVID-related questions.
+In 2014, I returned to LSHTM.
+Since then, my work has focused on the use of electronic health records data for health research.
+Initially, the work focused on missing data within causal analyses.
+During the COVID-19 pandemic, I was involved in the OpenSAFELY collaborative, a new platform for linked primary care record data, and contributed to using these data to answer a number of urgent health related questions through the pandemic.
+Since then, my methodological interests have broadened to encompass statistical challenges of both causal analyses and risk prediction using data from electronic health records.

 Affiliations